 The GIGA Talk will present the results of a GIGA research project funded by the German Research Foundation (DFG), which for the first time documents comprehensive data about new, old inequalities based on a unique survey of more than 1,000 Cubans in Cuba.
 Causes as well as perspectives and possible countermeasures will then be discussed.

-Prof. Bert Hoffmann is a senior research fellow at the GIGA Institute of Latin American Studies, head of the GIGA Berlin Office, a professor of political science at the Freie Universität Berlin, and author of numerous works on Cuba.
+Prof. Bert Hoffmann is a senior research fellow at the GIGA Institute for Latin American Studies, head of the GIGA Berlin Office, a professor of political science at the Freie Universität Berlin, and author of numerous works on Cuba.
 His most recent publication is the GIGA Focus Latin America 2/2018 “Cuba after Raúl: The pressure to reform remains high”.

 Prof. Katrin Hansing is a senior research fellow at the GIGA and in collaboration with Prof. Bert Hoffmann principal investigator of the GIGA project „The Return of Race-based Inequalities in Contemporary Cuba: Analysing the Impact of Past Migration and Current Reforms”.
 She teaches sociology and anthropology at the City University of New York and has been researching Cuba for many years.
 Her most recent publication is “Race and Rising Inequality in Cuba”, in: Current History, February 2018.